BIMCoderLiang/LNLib/README.md

 - Curve Modification in Control Point Locations or Weight Values
 - Clamp/UnClamp Nurbs Curve

-This library is **in progress.**

-## Roadmap
-- Algorithms of Chapter 10 & 11 in The NURBS Book 2nd Edition
-- Test cases for all algorithms

 ## Contributing
 Welcome join this project including discussions in **Issues** and make **Pull requests**.